- Campus Life

 The goal of the workshop is for each participant to produce a fully online course that will be taught during the 2019-20 academic year.
 Participants should have some proficiency with the typical functions of either Learning Management System (LMS), D2L or Canvas, prior to starting the workshop.
 A Winterim LMS workshop will be offered to assist with developing technology competency.
 Because of the intensity of the training and the workload associated with course development, we ask that you strongly consider limiting your teaching responsibilities during the summer session.
 Special consideration will be provided for courses that will be integrated into either fully online degree completion programs, certificates or associate degrees.

 To Apply:The application for the workshop should be 2-3 pages and include all criteria specified in the application.
 Submit your application to firstname.lastname@example.org.
-This call will be open until the end of the fall semester or until the workshop fills.
+This call will be open until the workshop fills.